Get a Clue (game show)

-Get a Clue is an American television game show hosted by Rob Belushi that aired on Game Show Network from January 6, 2020 to April 16, 2021.
+Get a Clue is an American television game show hosted by Rob Belushi that aired on Game Show Network from January 6, 2020, to April 16, 2021.

 Gameplay

 Two teams compete for a chance to win $10,000 by describing and guessing words similar to the main game of Pyramid.
 In the first season, each team consisted of four members, the second season, which premiered on January 4, 2021, reduced the teams to three members each.

 Rounds 1 and 2

 Both teams get two turns per round.
 A category is announced (by the contestant's choice in season two), and one teammate is shown a word fitting it.
 That person must then describe the word to the next one in line, who tries to guess it.
 A correct guess scores 100 points and gives a new word to the guesser, who begins describing it for the next teammate in line.
 At any time, the describing contestant may pass the word to the next teammate, who immediately takes over describing it.
 If the same word is passed twice, an illegal clue is mentioned by the clue giver, or the guesser passes on the word and the clue giver gives an illegal clue, it is thrown out and a new word is given.
 The team in Round 1 has 30 seconds in season one (45 seconds in season two) to guess up to five words.
 In the second season, the receiver is only allowed one guess at each word, if an incorrect guess is given, the receiver is given a new word.

 Each word in Round 1 is worth 100 points, and a 200-point bonus is awarded for guessing five words.
 These values are doubled in Round 2.

-For season two, game play for Round 2 is altered.
+From season two, game play for Round 2 is altered.
 The team captain is given the choice of four categories and given a list of eight words to give to their two teammates.
 The captain is allowed to remove a word and the two other players have 60 seconds to guess the remaining seven words.
 If the players guess wrong three times on a single word, that word is taken out of play and the team must move on to the next word.
 Passing a word is not allowed.
 Like in Round 1, bonus points are given if seven out of eight words are guessed within the time limit of 60 seconds.
 Each team only gets to play one category in the revised Round 2.